Dorchester, Boston: Economy

 In 2008, plans and proposals were unveiled and presented to public community hearings by the Corcoran-Jennison Company to redevelop the 30 acre Bayside Exposition Center site on the Columbia Point peninsula into a mixed use village of storefronts and residences, called "Bayside on the Point".
 However, in 2009, the Bayside Expo Center property was lost in a foreclosure on Corcoran-Jennison to a Florida-based real estate firm, LNR/CMAT, who bought it.
 Soon after, the University of Massachusetts Boston bought the property from them to build future campus facilities.

 The corporate headquarters of The Boston Globe was also located in Dorchester, having moved there in 1958 from downtown Boston.
 In 2009, then-owner The New York Times Company put the paper up for bid, leading to concern from local community members, who had seen other major employers close their doors.
 After negotiations with their union and cost reduction measures, the owner's plans to sell the Globe were abandoned in October 2009.
 In 2013, the paper was bought by John W. Henry, owner of the Boston Red Sox, and in 2017 the Globe headquarters returned to downtown Boston.

 In the 20th century, many of the labor unions in Boston relocated their headquarters to Dorchester.
 This includes the Boston Teachers Union, International Brotherhood of Electrical Workers Local 103, New England Regional Council of Carpenters, International Association of Fire Fighters Local 718, among others.

-Crime

-Dorchester, with a population of approximately 130,000, is home to nearly one-fifth of all Boston residents.
-In the early 1990s, Dorchester, along with Roxbury and Mattapan neighborhoods, had the highest percentage of victims with violence-related injuries.
-Since the early 2000s, crime rates across Boston declined.
-In the first three months of 2013, Boston crime rates reportedly dropped 15 percent, compared to the same time period in 2012.

-According to Dorchester Reporter crime maps, the more dangerous areas in Dorchester are located to the west of Columbia Road, with criminal activity centered on Blue Hill Avenue area.
-Safer parts of the neighborhood include Savin Hill; the historic neighborhood of Clam Point; Columbia Point, which is populated by mostly UMass Boston students; Ashmont Hill; Saint Mark's; Pope's Hill; Cedar Grove; Lower Mills, around the Neponset, Gallivan, and Morrissey Boulevard areas; and the Jones Hill neighborhood (with the third largest percentage of same-sex households in Boston after the South End and Jamaica Plain).

-Statistics

-According to the website AreaVibes, the overall crime rate in Dorchester is 30% higher than the national average, and for every 100,000 people there are 10.55 daily crimes that occur in the neighborhood, such as violent crimes and property crimes.
-The rate of property crime is much higher than violent crime.
-831 out of 100,000 people are involved in violent crime, and 3,021 out of 100,000 are involved in property crime.

-The chance of being a victim of: